About UsOur Mission

 Children have enormous creative potential.

 This potential will flourish and thrive when they are inspired to revel in their important work and to enjoy academic rigor.
-While reading, writing, and arithmetic are vital foundations for learning, Waterhouse Guild is committed to expanding the vision of the 3Rs to promote the spiritual and intellectual development of the whole child.
+While reading, writing, and arithmetic are vital foundations for learning, Waterhouse Guild is committed to expanding the vision of the 3Rs to promote the development of the whole child.

 We live in an information rich age where we can glean anything instantly.
 When it comes to learning, nothing happens instantly.
 The goal of the Guild Method is to teach each child to experience the process of moving beyond data gathering toward the art of imagining and shaping original work inspired by data.
 Applied reasoning engages the curiosity of the child and over time promotes Critical Creative Thinking (CCT) in all areas of life.
 Children are naturally capable of developing reflective thought and understanding.

 Within the Classroom Guild learning is organically cooperative and individual, designed to empower the child’s eagerness to care about learning and to respond authentically to the wonders of the world.